 I wore between around 1993 till around 2002 dental braces, because my mother has a underbite.
 And to make it less likely to happen to me, my parents decided to put me through years of horror.
 Because they wanted just the best for me.
 Depending on the braces or retainers i got at that time, it was a pain to brush my teeth.
 This is why i don’t know how to really smile, while others have done it their whole lives.
 And i developed quite late a brushing and flossing routine.
 Luckily, back then, the health insurance covered all costs.

-At some point, in my first years of school between 1993 till 1996, i got eyeglasses, but i never got used to them, so i didn’t wear any till around 1998.
+At some point, in my first years of school between 1993 and 1996, i got eyeglasses, but i never got used to them, so i didn’t wear any till around 1998.
 Because my sight is not too bad, with my right eye at -1,00 and my left eye at -0,50.
-But eventually i was at the eye doctor again, and she gave me a new eyeglass prescription.
+But eventually, i was at the eye doctor again, and she gave me a new eyeglass prescription.
 Since then, i wear them and they are part of my identity, just like Clark Kent, also known as Superman.
 At least, this is what i like to think.
-And the weight is not an issue anymore, because the frame is made from titanium.
+And the weight is not an issue anymore, because the frame is made from titanium by Titanflex Eschenbach.

 It was the second time i experienced someone dying.
 The first time, a person jumped from the Cologne cathedral.
-Years ago, i could feel and hear the bang it made when the body smashed into the ground.
-Now a passenger of my flight from Hong Kong to Frankfurt got some critical medical condition.
+Years ago, in late 2014, i could feel and hear the bang it made when the body smashed into the ground.
+Now, in mid 2017, a passenger of my flight from Hong Kong to Frankfurt got some critical medical condition.
 My first impression of him i got was while we were filling the bin with our carry-on baggage.
 He was a solo traveller and already a bit old.
 He seemed to be nice and patient.
 I think he even smiled, because i performed some serious Tetris skills to get our stuff into the bin over the seats.
 He was definitely happy that i got him enough space for his bag.

 After this, we ate our first meal of the 12 hours flight.
 And at some point, i saw his head and left arm hanging over into the aisle from the seat in front of me.
 I thought he was just really tired.
 The flight attendant, who was checking him out visually, thought this too.
 Because our plane started after midnight.
 But hours later, i came back from the toilet and saw a lot of action around me.
 I realized, he is probably dead, because he was for a while like that.